samjoco142/samjoco142/README.md

-- 👋 Hi, I’m @samjoco142
+- 👋 Hi, I’m @samjoco142.
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...coding.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...window desktop Application.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...win Apps
-- 📫 How to reach me ...
+- 📫 How to reach me .on..Tel..(09035073737) and E-mail (enouch142@gmail.com)

 <!---
 samjoco142/samjoco142 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.